Strix (mythology): Greek origin myth

 According to Antoninus Liberalis's Metamorphoses, the strīx (στρίξ) was a metamorphosis of Polyphonte; she and her bear-like sons Agrios and Oreios were transformed into birds as punishment for their cannibalism.
 Here the strix is described as (a bird) "that cries by night, without food or drink, with head below and tips of feet above, a harbinger of war and civil strife to men".

 The tale only survives in the form as recorded by Antonius who flourished 100–300 AD, but it preserved an older tale from the lost Ornithologia by Boios, dated to before the end of 4th century BC.

 In this Greek myth, the ill-omened strīx herself did not perpetrate harm on humans.
 But one paper suggests guilt by association with her sons, and seeks to reconstruct an ancient Greek belief in the man-eating strīx dating back to this age (4th century BC).
 In an opposing view, one study failed to find the ancient Greeks subscribing to the strīx as a "terror" to mankind, but noted a widespread belief in Italy that it was a "bloodthirsty monster in bird form."
 This study surmises that the Greeks later borrowed the concept of strix as witches, a concept articulated in Ovid, and one scholar estimates the Greeks adopted the strix as "child-murdering horrors" by the "last centuries BC".
 The modern Greek form στρίγλα may betray an influence of a Latin diminutive strigula.

 Early passing reference in Latin

 The first Latin allusion is in Plautus' comedy Pseudolus dated to 191 BC, in which an inferior cook's cuisine is metaphorized as the striges ("vampyre owls") devouring the diners' gastrointestinal organs while still alive, and shortening their lifespan.
 Commentators point to this as attestation that the striges were regarded as man-eating (anthropophagism).

 Ovid's account of striges attack

 In Ovid's Fasti (8 AD), the striges targeted legendary king Procas in his cradle.
 The assault was detected and interrupted but left the infant with scars on his cheeks and discoloration of his complexion.
-A ritual to keep the striges away from the newborn prince was subsequently performed by the nymph Cranae (or goddess Carna), who owned a wand of whitethorn, (spina) given to her by Janus, which could expel evil from all doors. only refers to Carna obtaining her power as compensation for Janus raping her, but the earlier passage in Ovid states a white wand was given to her.
-Ovid, Fasti 6.110ff.
-Riley, Thomas H. (1851) tr., Fasti, p.
-214ff.
+A ritual to keep the striges away from the newborn prince was subsequently performed by the nymph Cranae (or goddess Carna), who owned a wand of whitethorn (spina), given to her by Janus, which could expel evil from all doors.